vmcgargill/CodeQuiz/README.md

 The Start Quiz function hides the defult front page and then shows the quiz form.
 Then it  activates the GenerateQuestion (qIndex) funtion starting at the first question in the index.
+This function also shuffles the questions in random order so that they are not always display in random order every time the user starts a quiz.

 ## Generate Question